 The curriculum will use a cohort model in the core classes and enroll students in a practicum beginning the first semester.
 The practicum will offer an applied learning approach to training students in core components of the curriculum, integrating theory and practice with the other classes each semester.
 Courses will be offered as hybrid model commuter friendly classes, in person time at the beginning and end of the semester with all other teaching via distance learning with a web-based Learning Management System and on site for local students.
 Students can choose 7-9 credit hours of elective credit in one of two concentrations – Biblical Studies, or Cross Cultural Ministry.

-Each hybrid course will meet for ten hours in person (students and professor) at the beginning and end of the semester.
 Students will enter in cohorts and take three classes a semester (Fall/Spring/Summer), with a practicum/internship added to their last two semesters.
 In this layout, students can complete the MDiv course of study in about 2.5 years.
 This would make for a 78 hour MDiv.

 Fletcher intendeds to seek accreditation status from the Association of Theological Schools within the first three years of academic operations.